Khadijarejjaoui99/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique a script that takes a list of words as input and prints only words that appear exactly once.(Input format: One line, one word.
 Output format: One line, one word.
 Words should be sorted)

+14-findthatword displays lines containing the pattern “root” from the file /etc/passwd.